-Parking on school grounds and in front of the school is a privilege which will be lost when students do not follow parking directions.
+Parking on school grounds is a privilege which will be lost when students do not follow parking directions.

 Students must drive on and around the school campus in a safe and responsible manner.
 Failure to do so will result in the loss of school parking privileges and may result in further disciplinary action.